MeowLuu/CSc483_final_project/README.md

 Ensure all dependencies are installed.
 Run the script section by section, beginning with data loading and moving through preprocessing and querying.
 Input a user ID and a query term to receive business recommendations.
+An optional test flag is included if accuracy testing is needed.

 # Dependencies
 - Python 3.8+